Youcheng/CPPFun/Thread/README.md

     4. Some std:thread objects have been detached (the connection between them and their underlying software thread has been severed)

+    One reason a std::thread’s joinability is important is that if the destructor for a joinable thread is invoked, execution of the program is terminated.

 oversubscription
 ----------------